Best Known For

 During their early years together, the couple spent a lot of time living abroad where they spent much of their time working on their writing.
 They sometimes encountered or were visited by Truman’s friends and acquaintances so that Dunphy begrudgingly got to know people such as playwright Tennessee Williams.
 One of their favorite spots was Verbier, Switzerland, where Capote eventually bought a place.

 Published in 1952, Dunphy’s second novel, Friends and Vague Lovers, tells the story of a woman who flees her marriage after her son’s suicide and ends up in an Italian resort town.
-There she meets her late son’s boyfriend, and the two develop their own unusual relationship.

 profile name: Jack Dunphy profile occupation: